HomeBoard Resources

 Does Your Board Know How Your Management Company Selects Vendors?

 In 2024, Florida made undisclosed vendor compensation a criminal offense for HOA managers.
-Not a contract violation.
-Not a civil matter.
-A criminal offense.
-This change came after years of documented cases where management companies received referral fees, commissions, and other compensation from vendors they recommended to their HOA clients — without the board’s knowledge.
+This change came after years of documented cases where management companies received referral fees and commissions from vendors they recommended — without the board's knowledge.

 Question 1: Does your management company receive any compensation from the vendors they recommend?